JorjaFox/website/content/_posts-old-blog/2022-10-19-sara-and-grissom-on-ice.md

     - 'csi: vegas'
 ---

-<p>Sorry, I couldn't help the joke.</p>
+Sorry, I couldn't help the joke.

-<p>I know this is late, but my excuse is I started a new job AND I got Covid.
+I know this is late, but my excuse is I started a new job AND I got Covid.
 The latter sucks.
-Please get vaxed and stay safe.</p>
+Please get vaxed and stay safe.

-<p>Anyway, as was revealed by <a href="https://tvline.com/2022/09/24/csi-vegas-video-season-2-premiere-sara-gil-not-returning/">TV Line back in September</a>, Grissom and Sara are up on the arctic circle.</p>
+Anyway, as was revealed by <a href="https://tvline.com/2022/09/24/csi-vegas-video-season-2-premiere-sara-gil-not-returning/">TV Line back in September</a>, Grissom and Sara are up on the arctic circle.

-<p>Sounds very chill.</p>
+Sounds very chill.

-<p>Would you like to see random updates about where in the world are GSR?
-And where would you go if you were them?</p>
+Would you like to see random updates about where in the world are GSR?
+And where would you go if you were them?